tapacikk/McUtils/docs/McUtils/Numputils/Sparse/ScipySparseArray.md

 ```python
 reshape(self, shp):
 ```
-Had to make this op not in-plae because otherwise got scary errors...
+Had to make this op not in-place because otherwise got scary errors...
 - `shp`: `Any`
     >No description...
 - `:returns`: `_`